neuschaefer/reform-handbook/src/source/parts.rst

 The total voltage and current are measured by the INA260 chip and reported via I2C to the System Controller.

-To understand the available commands in more detail, you can take a look at the System Controller's handle_commands_ function.
+To understand the available commands in more detail, you can take a look at the System Controller's ``handle_commands()`` function.

 TODO: Side note:
 The System Controller is permanently connected to the main processor's UART2 (/dev/ttymxc1 in Linux).
-If you want to interrupt this connection for safety reasons, you can desolder resistors R48 and R50.
+If you want to interrupt this connection for security reasons, you can desolder resistors R48 and R50.

 You can monitor the raw output of the System Controller going to the keyboard by connecting a terminal such as GNU Screen to the internal serial port UART2: